AbdullahWaseemSideeqi/Finding-Job-website/README.md

     complete the project.

 ## Important Note
- server side code is in web-assignment3 folder. react js frontend code is in react-assignemt2 folder.
+ Server side code is in web-assignment3 folder.
+ React js frontend code is in react-assignemt2 folder.